Encephalitis lethargica: Cause

 The causes of encephalitis lethargica are uncertain.
 Though it used to be believed that it was connected to the Spanish flu epidemic, modern research provides arguments against this claim.
-Some studies have explored its origins in an autoimmune response, and, separately or in relation to an immune response, links to pathologies of infectious disease—viral and bacterial, such as in the case of influenza, where a link with encephalitis is clear.
+Some studies have explored its origins in an autoimmune response, and, separately or with an immune response, links to pathologies of infectious disease – viral and bacterial, such as in the case of influenza, where a link with encephalitis is clear.

 Postencephalitic Parkinsonism was clearly documented to have followed an outbreak of encephalitis lethargica following the 1918 influenza pandemic; evidence for viral causation of the Parkinson's symptoms is circumstantial (epidemiologic, and finding influenza antigens in encephalitis lethargica patients), while evidence arguing against this cause is of the negative sort (for example, lack of viral RNA in postencephalitic Parkinsonian brain material).

-In reviewing the relationship between influenza and encephalitis lethargica (EL), McCall and coauthors conclude, as of 2008, that "the case against influenza [is] less decisive than currently perceived… there is little direct evidence supporting influenza in the etiology of EL," and that "[a]lmost 100 years after the EL epidemic, its etiology remains enigmatic."
+In reviewing the relationship between influenza and encephalitis lethargica (EL), McCall and co-authors conclude, as of 2008, that "the case against influenza [is] less decisive than currently perceived ... [yet] there is little direct evidence supporting influenza in the etiology of EL," and that "[a]lmost 100 years after the EL epidemic, its etiology remains enigmatic."

 Hence, while opinions on the relationship of encephalitis lethargica to influenza remain divided, the preponderance of literature appears skeptical.